SageSELab/AidUI/README.md

   - counting and group votes for each potential dark pattern

   Later,
-    - we might include a different weight factors for text, histogram and size resolution (variable for different DP patterns)
+    - we might include different weight factors for text, histogram and size resolution (variable for different DP patterns)
     - we will also incorporate the object detection results